Manar-Abdelhadi/Manar-Abdelhadi/README.md

 <h2 align="center">Hi 👋!
-My name is Manar Said, and I’m a Full Stack Developer based in Cairo, Egypt (from 10th of Ramadan City).<br>I specialize in backend development while also having strong experience in building and managing frontend applications.</h2>
+My name is Manar abdelhadi, and I’m a Full Stack Developer based in Cairo, Egypt (from 10th of Ramadan City).<br>I specialize in backend development while also having strong experience in building and managing frontend applications.</h2>

 ###